Gimmick

 A gimmick is a novel device or idea designed primarily to attract attention or increase appeal, often with little intrinsic value.
 When applied to retail marketing, it is a unique or quirky feature designed to make a product or service "stand out" from its competitors.
 Product gimmicks are sometimes considered mere novelties, and tangential to the product's functioning.
 Gimmicks are occasionally viewed negatively, but some seemingly trivial gimmicks of the past have evolved into useful, permanent features.
-The term is also sometimes used to describe unusual features or playstyles in video games, usually if they are unnecessary or obnoxious.
+In video games, the term is also sometimes used to describe unusual features or playstyles, especially if they are unnecessary or obnoxious.

 Etymology

 The origin of the term "gimmick" is uncertain.
 Etymologists suggest that the term emerged in the United States in the early 20th century.
-The Oxford Dictionary suggests that it may have originally been a slang term for something that a con artist or magician manipulated to make appearances different from reality and gradually changed its meaning to refer to any ‘piece of magicians' apparatus’.
+The Oxford Dictionary suggests that it may have originally been a slang term for something that a con artist or magician manipulated to make appearances different from reality, and which gradually changed its meaning to refer to any ‘piece of magicians' apparatus’.
 The word itself may be an approximate anagram of the word magic.

-Another possible origin is that it may have come into use among the gaming tables, where it came to refer to "a device used for making a fair game crooked".
+The term gimmick may also have resulted from alteration to the word gimcrack, which refers to a showy object of little use or value.
+Another possible origin is that it may have come into use among gaming tables, where it came to refer to "a device used for making a fair game crooked".
 The term first appeared in American newspapers in the 1910s and 1920s.

 Examples

 In marketing, the use of gimmicks can be an important part of the sales promotions effort.
-However, finding a successful gimmick for an otherwise mundane product can be challenging as it requires some effort to match the promotional objectives with the gimmick and select items which will ideally contribute to enduring brand recall.
+However, finding a successful gimmick for an otherwise mundane product can be challenging, as it requires some effort to match the promotional objectives with the gimmick, and select items which will ideally contribute to enduring brand recall.

 Many different types of gimmicks are used in sales promotion and product design.
-For example, toothbrushes are often given certain gimmicks, such as bright colors, easy-grip handles, or color-changing bristles so they appear more interesting to consumers.
+For example, toothbrushes are often given certain gimmicks, such as bright colors, easy-grip handles, or color-changing bristles, in order to appear more interesting to consumers.
 This is often done in an attempt to appeal to children, who are often more interested in the gimmick than the product.

-Musicians often adopt visual gimmicks that do not affect their music, such as Slash's top hat, Angus Young's schoolboy uniform, make-up used by KISS, and deadmau5's mouse helmet.
-Gimmicks within a musical context are a central characteristic of the novelty song.
+Musicians often adopt visual gimmicks that do not affect their music.
+Slash's top hat, Angus Young's schoolboy uniform, makeup used by KISS, and deadmau5's mouse helmet are examples of such gimmicks.
+Gimmicks within a musical context are also a central characteristic of the novelty song.